HOHMANN ORBITS

 stead of from the Earth's surface.

-In vonPirquet's and Hohmann's era (as now!) there was major
+In vonPirquet's and Hohmann's era there was major concern for the

-of Hohmann and the shortest but dearest radial path. vonPirquet came
+the shortest but dearest radial path. vonPirquet came up with a

-up with a compromise trajectory.
-It used only a modest extra amount of
+compromise trajectory.
+It used only a modest extra amount of fuel, but

 He worked out this solution graphicly, weighing the price to pay